Protecting against fraud or unauthorised activity

 Keep your Google Pay log-in OTP a secret.
 Do not share it with anyone.

-Only download trusted apps: Harmful apps, such as screen-sharing apps, can access personal information that you enter on your screen.
+Only download trusted apps: Harmful apps like screen sharing apps can access personal information that you enter on your screen.

 Be cautious of sharing your UPI PIN on websites or forms sent to you via a link.

 Only use your payment app to reach customer care: Find genuine support details in the Help/Support section of your Google Pay app.
-Avoid untrusted numbers that may be listed on the Internet.
+Avoid untrusted numbers which may be listed on the Internet.

 What to do if you are a victim of a fraud transaction?